Audi A6: RS6 (2008–2010)

-The latest version of ultra-high-performance Audi RS6 was launched in September 2008 and produced until the third quarter of 2010.
+The latest version of Audi RS6 was launched in September 2008 and produced until the third quarter of 2010.
 Based upon the V10 engine powering the S6, the RS6 features an all-aluminium alloy 4991 cc V10 twin-turbocharged, Fuel Stratified Injection engine with a dry sump lubrication system.
 It produces a power output of 426 kW, and 650 Nm of torque, making it the most powerful vehicle ever produced by Audi at the time.
 This has now been surpassed by the Audi R8.

 Initially available only as an Avant, the saloon version went on sale in mid-October 2008.